imranhaider/microservices_net5/README.md

-# Micro-services implmentation in .NET 5
+# Micro-services implementation in .NET 5
-Micro-services implmentation in .NET 5
+Micro-services implementation in .NET 5